SavvyProgrammer/Open-Farmer/README.md

 # Problem Statement
 - 80% of Nigerian Farmers are Illiterates, and have little or no access to information inorder to grow and improve their farm products.
-- Inaccessibility of Communication platorm for Experts to interacts with local and illeterate farmers to pass knowledge on how to improve a particular farm products.
+- Inaccessibility of Communication platform for Experts to interacts with local and illiterate farmers to pass knowledge on how to improve a particular farm products.
 - Inability of the illiterate farmers to used sophisticated applications (Social Media Apps) for learning about new and improved methods of farming
 - Inability of Farmers to operate Mobile and Web Application with English Language that is not in their mother tongue.